spier/spier.github.io/_posts/2013-01-04-developer-self-service-applications.md

 - experience with version control systems (preferably git)
 - fluency in English is a must (German is beneficial but optional)
 - experience with relational databases
-- (optionally) Scrum Master experience (a plus if you are applying for a Senior position)
+- (optional) Scrum Master experience (a plus if you are applying for a Senior position)
 - (optional) contribution to open source projects is a plus